 Zoology Degree, Certificate and Certification Program Overviews

-Read about programs for earning a degree, certificate or certification in zoology.
+Read about educational programs in zoology.
 Learn about the topics covered, career options, employment outlook and continuing education for graduates.

 Certificates in zoology aren't usually available, and professional certification is not typically required for employment unless career goals include working as a zoology or biology science teacher.